guymorganb/DataStructures_Algorithms/README.md

 ## Contact

-If you have questions dont hesitate to reach me at guymorganb@gmail.com give me a follow on instagram if your in the neighborhood! @guyycodes Id love to keep making more useful things.
+If you have questions dont hesitate to reach me at guymorganb@gmail.com give me a follow on instagram if your in the neighborhood! @guyycodes, Id love to keep making more useful things.

 ```bash
 git clone https://github.com/your-username/your-repository-name.git